Pleb5/Pleb5.github.io/en/pages/quest-6-bitcoin-privacy.md

 ---

-## OBJECTIVE: Verify Bitcoin Core([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})
+## OBJECTIVE: Verify Bitcoin Core ([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})

 1. Now you can really verify bitcoin core against these imported keys:
-    1. Navigate to your Download folder where you have the `bitcoin-24.0.1-x86_64-linux-gnu.tar.gz`(or similarly looking file but different realease version of bitcoin core), `SHA256SUMS` and `SHA256SUMS.asc` file
+    1. Navigate to your `Download` folder where you have the `bitcoin-<version>-x86_64-linux-gnu.tar.gz` (or similarly looking file but different realease version of bitcoin core), `SHA256SUMS` and `SHA256SUMS.asc` file
     2. Verify the signature hashes file against your imported public keys:
         ```sh
         gpg --verify SHA256SUMS.asc
 		```
     3. You should be able to find lines that say `Good Signature from <developer name you chose to import>`.
 If you can’t find any then none of the developers you imported signed that release.
 This can be a warning sign of possible malicious software but since not every bitcoin core developer signs every release, it could be the case that there are other trustworthy developers who signed it.
 Import more signatures and retry
     4. Now that we can trust the `SHA256SUMS` file, we can verify the downloaded bitcoin core linux archive file with it.
-That means if we create the hash of the downloaded `bitcoin-24.0.1-x86_64-linux-gnu.tar.gz` file on our machine, it should be listed in the list of precalculated release hashes in the `SHA256SUMS` file.
+That means if we create the hash of the downloaded `bitcoin-<version>-x86_64-linux-gnu.tar.gz` file on our machine, it should be listed in the list of precalculated release hashes in the `SHA256SUMS` file.
 We will ignore missing release files for different platforms:
         ```sh
         sha256sum --check SHA256SUMS --ignore-missing
 		```
-    5. Expected result: `bitcoin-24.0.1-x86_64-linux-gnu.tar.gz: OK`
+    5. Expected result: `bitcoin-<version>-x86_64-linux-gnu.tar.gz: OK`

-It was somewhat arduous to verify bitcoin core(especially if you cross-checked public keys from different sources.
+It was somewhat arduous to verify bitcoin core (especially if you cross-checked public keys from different sources.
 In this case, congratulations!).
 We should not take this process lightly because malware could indeed do us lots of harm.
 All your bitcoin transactions will be routed through your node so treat it with utmost respect.

 ---

-## OBJECTIVE: Install Bitcoin Core([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})
+## OBJECTIVE: Install Bitcoin Core ([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})

-1. Navigate to the Downloads folder
+1. Navigate to the `Downloads` folder
 2. Unpack the linux archive file:
     ```sh
-tar -x -f bitcoin-24.0.1-x86_64-linux-gnu.tar.gz
+    tar -x -f bitcoin-<version>-x86_64-linux-gnu.tar.gz
 	```
-3. Copy the bitcoin core binaries(executable program files) to a place where they belong(the directory where user-downloaded software usually goes) and set their privileges:
+3. Copy the bitcoin core binaries (executable program files) to a place where they belong (the directory where user-downloaded software usually goes) and set their privileges:
     ```sh
     sudo install -m 0755 -o root -g root -t \
-/usr/local/bin bitcoin-24.0.1/bin/
+    /usr/local/bin bitcoin-<version>/bin/
 	```
     3. Note that we use the `install` command to merely copy the binary files to the place they belong without using the `apt` package manager.
 Since bitcoin core is not a `.deb` package we do things manually.

-The binary files are already installed(copied) in place but you have to configure Bitcoin Core to your specific needs.
+The binary files are already installed (copied) in place but you have to configure Bitcoin Core to your specific needs.
 Privacy is one of the important ones.

 ---

 Let’s prepare to drive all traffic of Bitcoin Core through the Tor network for privacy gains.

-## OBJECTIVE: Setup a Tor proxy service([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})
+## OBJECTIVE: Setup a Tor proxy service ([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})

-1. Check out this explainer [youtube video](https://youtu.be/QRYzre4bf7I){:target="_blank"} about how Tor works and how [Tor onion services](https://youtu.be/QRYzre4bf7I){:target="_blank"} work(clearnet links)
+1. Check out this explainer [youtube video](https://youtu.be/QRYzre4bf7I){:target="_blank"} about how Tor works and how [Tor onion services](https://youtu.be/QRYzre4bf7I){:target="_blank"} work (clearnet links)
 2. Install tor package
     1. Open a terminal and run command
     ```sh
     sudo apt install tor
 	```
-    4. This immediately starts tor daemon listening on port `9050` for incoming traffic on localhost(your local machine, no external connections)
+    4. This immediately starts tor daemon listening on port `9050` for incoming traffic on localhost (your local machine, no external connections)

 ![tor_with_bitcoin](/assets/img/graphics/tor_with_bitcoin.jpg)

 ---

-## OBJECTIVE: Configure and learn to manage Bitcoin Core([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})
+## OBJECTIVE: Configure and learn to manage Bitcoin Core ([Progress Images](/en/progress-bitcoin-privacy){:target="_blank"})

 1. 💡 Learn about the components of [Bitcoin Core](/en/pleb-lessons/#bitcoin-core-components)
 2. Navigate to the directory where you will store the blockchain